huijing/huijing.github.io/_posts/2015-05-31-bash-to-zsh.md

 And that's also why, more than twenty years later, I must have [DOSBox](http://www.dosbox.com/) installed in every machine I own.
 It's an emulator that let's you play all the DOS games that you grew up with.

 Back to the topic at hand.
 As a web developer, using the terminal is part and parcel of my day.
-But other than installing iTerm2 and customising its colour scheme, I never really looked into optimising the terminal experience.
+But other than installing iTerm2 and customising its colour scheme, I never really did anything more.
 I recently chanced upon this [article](http://mikebuss.com/2014/02/02/a-beautiful-productive-terminal-experience/) by [Mike Buss](http://mikebuss.com/) on optimising the terminal experience and decided to try it out as well.

 ###What is shell?
 Shell is simply a command line interface (CLI) that allows users to interact with the computer's operating system.
 Most people are used to graphical user interfaces (GUI) like Windows or OSX.
 Personally, I think people shy away from the command line because of the [Hollywood Hacking](http://tvtropes.org/pmwiki/pmwiki.php/Main/HollywoodHacking) trope that associate typing commands with hard-core hacking.
 Well, pointy-clicky with a mouse is never as fast tappity-tap on a keyboard.
 Just saying.